wasp-lang/wasp/web/blog/2022-05-31-filip-intro.md

 #### Why did you join Wasp?
 What did you do before?

-I've wanted a job where I'd get a chance to design a language and build a compiler for quite some time now.
+I've wanted to work on a project where I'd get a chance to design a language and build a compiler for quite some time now.
 While I did develop my own language on the side (and even graduated with it), I thought getting paid for doing something similar this early in my career was pretty far-fetched.